roadrunner-server/docs/php/auto-scaling.md

-# Auto worker scaling [BETA]
+# Automatic worker scaling (beta)

 ## Beta notice

-This feature is still in beta, errors are expected.
+Automatic scaling is in beta.
 Do not use it in production environments.
+This page describes [pool/v2 v2.0.0-beta.1](https://github.com/roadrunner-server/pool/tree/v2.0.0-beta.1), which is used by the v6 plugin beta.

 ## Introduction

-This feature became available starting with the RoadRunner `2024.3` release.
-Users can now scale their RoadRunner workers automatically, up to an additional 100 workers.
+Automatic scaling has been available since RoadRunner `2024.3`.
+It adds workers when the pool cannot supply a free worker before the allocation timeout.
+It removes extra workers when allocation pressure stops.

 ### Supported plugins